A Guide To Home Inspection Costs In 2023

 What Determines The Cost Of A Home Inspection?

-Three primary factors typically determine how much a home inspection is: geography, square footage and the inspector.
+Three primary factors typically determine how much a home inspection costs: location, square footage and the inspector.

-The square footage of your home is vital in determining how much your home inspection costs.
-Because the size of your home gives the inspector an idea of home much time and work it will take to inspect the home, they use square footage to determine the cost.
-For a home that’s less than 1,000 square feet, a home inspector may charge as little as $200.
-At the same time, homes over 2,000 square feet may cost $500 or more to inspect.
+The square footage of a home is vital in determining how much a home inspection can cost.
+Inspectors use the size of your home to estimate how much time and work is needed.
+For a home that’s less than 1,000 square feet, a home inspector may charge around $200.
+Homes over 2,000 square feet may cost $400 or more depending on the home’s features.

-When you contact an inspector for an estimate, they want the total square footage.
-So, include your basement, attic, or porch space in the square footage amount.
-If you’re unsure, provide details about your property, such as the number of rooms, bathrooms, and levels, to give them an idea of how much space they need to inspect.
+When you contact an inspector for an estimate, they’ll want the total square footage.
+Include your basement, attic, or porch space in the square footage calculation.
+If you’re unsure, provide details about your property, such as the number of rooms, bathrooms and floors.

 Less than 1,000